LabShengLi/nanome/index.md

 ```

 `-profile` is the bundle of paramters, `--dsname` is the dataset name, `--input` is the FAST5 input files, and `--genome` is the reference genome file.
+For more options of NANOME, please check [NANOME options](https://github.com/LabShengLi/nanome/blob/tutorial1/docs/nanome_params.md)

 > ## Notes: